tagavari/libwebp4j/README.md

 ## Building

+You will need JDK 9+, [Gradle](https://gradle.org), [CMake](https://cmake.org/), and [libwebp](https://developers.google.com/speed/webp/download) installed on your system.

-Set `JAVA_HOME` to JDK 9 or later, and run `./gradlew build`.
+To build, run `./gradlew build`.
 The library will be built to `build/libs/`.

-Since this library uses native code, the output is platform-specific.
+Since this library uses native code, the produced archive is platform-specific.

 ## Examples